Author Spotlight: Sudha Ramanathan- Suspended

 I want to take the readers through the narration, without them getting an inkling

 of how it is going to end.
-As thrillers are an all-age favourite, and my language is v simple,
+As thrillers are an all-age favourite, and my language is very simple,

 I think, anyone with English reading capacity is a potential target audience.